coder/coder/docs/admin/encryption.md

 ## Enabling encryption

+> NOTE: Enabling encryption does not encrypt all existing data.
+To encrypt
+> existing data, see [rotating keys](#rotating-keys) below.

 - Ensure you have a valid backup of your database. **Do not skip this step.** If you are using the built-in PostgreSQL database, you can run [`coder server postgres-builtin-url`](../cli/server_postgres-builtin-url.md)